TEXT-S&P summary: Bouygues S.A.

 -- About EUR0.7 billion of debt maturities in the next 12 months and short-term instruments at end-March 2012;

--- About EUR2 billion of capital expenditure (capex) for 2012, including a one-off spectrum expense of EUR0.7 billion; and
+-- About EUR2 billion of capex for 2012, including EUR0.7 billion of one-off spectrum expense; and

 Liquidity sources include: